kevin-wangzefeng/toc/reviews/incubation-kubeedge.md

 - [Xinghai IoT](https://github.com/kubeedge/kubeedge/blob/master/ADOPTERS.md#xinghai-iot), is using KubeEdge in its smart campus platform.
 - KubeSphere, is using to offer a commercial on-prem edge computing service.
 - [HUAWEI CLOUD](https://huaweicloud.com), is using to offer a commercial hosted edge computing service.
-- User A (name under confirmation), is using KubeEdge in its highway electronic tolling system.
+- User A (awaiting confirmation to publish name), is using KubeEdge in its highway electronic tolling system.
-- User B (name under confirmation), is using KubeEdge in its Mine Brain solution and served 1000+ coal mines.
+- User B (awaiting confirmation to publish name), is using KubeEdge in its Mine Brain solution and served 1000+ coal mines.

-Others under confirmation to publish name
+There are a few other adopters we are waiting for confirmation to publish name.

 2. _Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project._